shaharoded/Trump-Tweets-Text-Classification/README.md

 You will find 3 notebooks here:
 - Model Creation - The flow and tests to optimize Sci-Kit's models using Optuna.
 This is the main code piece here, showing a robust flow to train and optimize a variety of model given pre-engineered and selected features.
 - BERT - Finetuning process for BERT, RoBERTa and DistilBERT.
-You will need GPU to train those.
+You will need a GPU to train those.
-- API - the main notebook, with the already trained models, ready for usage.
+- API - the main notebook, with the already optimized models parameters, ready for simple train and usage.

 ## Table of Contents